 Without LOTO safety training in Calgary, the equipment can unexpectedly start up or release hazardous energy, leading to serious injury or death to the people in the area.

-Lock Out, Tag Out ensures that the machine or equipment is turned off properly and is part of industrial safety procedures that protect workers and prevents harm.
+Lock Out, Tag Out ensures that the machines, equipment and supply lines are isolated properly and turned off as part of industrial safety procedures that protect workers and prevents harm.

 Lock out tag out training